MillerPr/ochre_web_template/scripts/README.md

 ## Direct Download
 In contrast to the default method above, the Direct Download method requires user intervention from the project frontend developer.
-In this scenario, the project wishes to share a set of information as a CSV file, but does not wish to present that set as an HTML page first.
+In this scenario, the project wishes to share a set of information as a direct download, but does not wish to present that set as an HTML page first.
 There may be many reasons for this choice.
 Perhaps the set is too large to present as HTML.
 Perhaps the idea is simply to place the download link/button in a place where an HTML table doesn't make sense.
 In any case, in this scenario, the project publishes a set from OCHRE as usual.
 The frontend developer assigns the UUID of the set to a link or button.
 ```html
 <button id="uuid" onclick="openCSVPage(this.id)">
   Prepare Download